aaronbieber/singleservingphoto/_posts/2011-01-28-get-lightroom-3-save-a-hundred-bucks.markdown

 promotion where you can get \$100 off a copy of Lightroom when you buy practically any camera from them, including point-and-shoots.

 If you haven't tried Lightroom yet, try it.
-You can "download a free trial right now":http://www.adobe.com/products/photoshoplightroom/ if you want to give it a spin.
+You can [download a free trial right now](http://www.adobe).com/products/photoshoplightroom/ if you want to give it a spin.
 When you decide you want to own it, just click the attractive banner below to see the list of products that get you the discount and click the "Buy Together & Save" link below your